Apple's turn, behold the HomePod

 Apple has often been accused of being late to the party, and those claims are being made again now.
 However, Apple has repeatedly turned that into a competitive advantage.
 Smartphones, tablet computers, smart watches, and MP3 players all existed long before Apple made one, but in each case the category was shaken up, if not turned on its head.
 By waiting for others to fail and taking notes, Apple brings their design chops to the fore and delivers something compelling.
 It will be interesting to see if this is another such case.

-The HomePod will be priced a US$349, come in black or white, and be available in the US, UK, and Australia this December.
+The HomePod will be priced at a premium speaker point, come in black or white, and be available in the US, UK, and Australia this December.